tahmidhasantanoy/Frontend_Assessment/README.md

 ## Features

 - **Fast development** with Vite's hot module replacement (HMR)
+- User can see What are benefit of fruits & Vegetables.
+- Beautiful search option.
+- User friendly User Interface.
+- Social Media access option.
-- Modern JavaScript and CSS support
+- Modern JavaScript with react and CSS support
 - Tailwind CSS integration (if used)
 - Optimized production build